cruhr/Vector/README.md

 ### Vector.cross()

 Calculates and returns the cross product of two given vectors.
-Since the corss product is perpendigular to the plane of two axis this method should always return a 3 dimensional vector.
+Since the cross product is perpendicular to the plane of two axis this method should always return a 3 dimensional vector.
 When calculating the cross product of two 2 dimensional vectors the x and y value of their cross product must ALWAYS be 0.
 Nevertheless we return an object with x, y and z coordinates even though only z will ever be something else than 0.

 ```JS
 const v1 = new Vector(5, 7)